evocloud-dev/evocloud-paas/README.md

 # EvoCloud
-A secure platform for running air-gapped applications.
+EvoCloud-PaaS is a secure by design platform for running cloud native applications in your intranet.